architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/00-compute-history.md

 ---
 ## 👾👾  Containers
 - Share the benefits of VMs
 - Coldstart speed is in milliseconds

 ---
 ## Servers Stuff Happens…

 - Stuff goes down &rarr; region and/or provider failover time in a DNS window
-- Stuff gets throttled &rarr; retrys and timeouts are par for the course
+- Stuff gets throttled &rarr; retries and timeouts are par for the course
 - Stuff gets spiked &rarr; means you have to figure out load balancing big ass fleets of servers
 - Stuff gets shipped &rarr; means you have to have zero downtime deploys of those big ass fleets of servers